Understanding What God Truly Wants From His People

 God Does Not Need Our Offerings

-Before your Hearts
+Before Our Hearts

 God makes this